 Seated postures are generally more calming and nurturing than standing and balancing postures, although some are fairly active, requiring a stronger engagement of certain muscles.
-Sitting poses usually fall into three categories: 1) forward bends (or otherwise flexing the hips), whereby the trunk and legs come towards each other; 2) spinal twists, in which the spine rotates to both the left and right, and 3) spinal extensions, in which the back is arched while the legs are on the ground.
-When planning seated postures for a class, try to incorporate all three types of postures so that the spine and hips are moved in many different directions.
+Sitting poses usually fall into four categories: 1) forward bends (or otherwise flexing the hips), whereby the trunk and legs come towards each other; 2) spinal twists, in which the spine rotates to both the left and right, 3) spinal extensions, in which the back is arched while the legs are on the ground, and 4) lateral flexion (side bending) postures.
+When planning seated postures for a class, try to incorporate different categories of postures so that the spine and hips are moved in many different directions.

 When practiced with proper alignment of the spine and pelvis, seated postures promote vitality, improve circulation, reduce fatigue and soothe the nervous system.
 Forward bending seated postures stretch the entire back, creating more flexibility and often relieve sciatic pain due to pressure on the sciatic nerve.
 The stable base created by sitting frees you from the concerns of balancing or supporting the body, leaving you more energy to devote to the stretching.
 However, due to such habits as slouching in chairs for long periods of time and not being in the habit of sitting cross legged, there is often some basic work to be done before students can fully enjoy these asanas.
 For example, when practicing forward bending seated postures, it is important for students to maintain a flat back (or lengthen the spine) by pressing back through the tailbone and reaching forward with the chest.
-This helps to strengthen and properly stretch the muscles of the back.
+This helps to ensure that the pelvis will tip forward (rather than just rounding the upper back), which will help to better stretch the back, hips, and hamstrings (if the legs are straight) and strengthen the muscles of the back.
 Rounding the upper back during a seated forward fold can weaken and strain back muscles.

-Seated forward bends stretch the hamstrings and engage the abdominal muscles.
+Seated forward bends engaged the abdominal muscles and, if legs are straight, they stretch the hamstrings, and in many positions, they stretch the deep rotator muscles of the hips.
 Seated twists massage the abdominal organs and aid the digestive process.
 They also improve lateral flexion (side bending) of the spine and remove stiffness in the neck and upper back.
 Seated spinal extensions help to open the chest and stretch the muscles across the front of the chest and shoulders.